Tonyndungu-git/weather-app/README.md

-# Wicked Weather Dashboard
+# Weather App

-Welcome to the **Wicked Weather Dashboard**!
+Welcome to the **Weather  App**!
 This project provides real-time weather data based on the user's city input, with options to toggle between Celsius and Fahrenheit for temperature units.
 It features a clean UI powered by **Tailwind CSS**, allowing users to easily search for weather information and view current conditions as well as a 3-day forecast.
 The backend is built using **PHP Laravel** and serves as the weather data API.

 ![Homepage Screenshot](./homepage.png)